mcu-tools/mcuboot/docs/readme-espressif.md

 | Zephyr | Supported | Supported | Supported | Supported | In progress | In progress | In progress |
 | NuttX | Supported | Supported | Supported | Supported | In progress | In progress | In progress |

 Notice that any customization in the memory layout from the OS application must be done aware of the bootloader own memory layout to avoid overlapping.
+More information on the section [Memory map organization for OS compatibility](#memory-map-organization-for-os-compatibility).

 ## [Installing requirements and dependencies](#installing-requirements-and-dependencies)